tegola-hubs/tegola-hubs.github.com/section-36.md

 * capacity available between adjacent points

-Some of the answers are already known, after a fasion.
+Some of the answers are already known, after a fashion.
 BT Openreach and Wholesale have products such as Ethernet Access Direct, Generic Ethernet Access and Etherflow.
-These services are not generally available or are only availabe at prohibitive cost in many of the affected areas, a situation which this round of funding is meant to fix.
+These services are not generally available or are only available at prohibitive cost in many of the affected areas, a situation which this round of funding is meant to fix.